What is Sthan?

 Mapped across states, that means a developer with projects in Maharashtra and Gujarat is tracking a 7th-of-the-month certified MahaRERA filing that feeds a public grade, and a self-reported Gujarat Form 8 on its own schedule — two different rhythms that can't be run from one mental model.
 Writing the actual deadlines and form requirements for each project into one calendar, rather than carrying them in your head, is the single highest-leverage compliance habit, because every penalty regime above punishes the missed deadline, not the misunderstood rule.

-Where a system helps
+Where does a system help?

 None of this requires full-time compliance staff for a builder running a few projects — it requires the project data, the documents, and the deadlines to live in one place.
 A CRM that generates buyer documents from the booking record keeps them consistent with what's filed, and one that surfaces each project's per-state filing deadline turns the quarterly rhythm from a thing you remember into a thing the system reminds you of.
 The broader lead-to-possession workflow this sits within, including RERA document generation, is covered in our lead-to-possession process automation guide; if you're still choosing software, our framework for evaluating a real estate CRM in India treats RERA-readiness as a first-class criterion.
 The rules will keep diverging by state and shifting year to year — as Karnataka's 2025 ruling shows — so the durable advantage isn't memorising today's numbers; it's running a process disciplined enough that adapting to each state, and each change, is routine.